dandyvica/dqy/README.md

 $ dqy --help
 ```

-If no resolver is given, OS configured resolvers are fetched from:
+If no resolver is given, OS-configured resolvers are fetched from:
 * ```resolv.conf``` file form UNIX platforms
 * using the ```GetAdaptersAddresses``` Windows API for Windows platforms
 using the resolver crate: https://github.com/dandyvica/resolver